tuna-f1sh/whitterm-wt220/README.md

 ### Services

-* boot: Runs shell script that displays boot logo ascii.
+* boot: Runs shell script that displays boot ascii logo.
 * i2c: Runs python I2C script (wt220-i2c.py) that configures case LEDs to act
   on RX/TX and then maintains link with I2C link with SAMD.
 Polls shutdown request state and acts on request by issuing system shutdown.